noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 - When a client fails at foraging.

-You would use this event in the global global_player.pl file.
+You would use this event in the zone player.pl or global global_player.pl file.

 ### Example